GrossumUA/TAS_Android_Boilerplate/README.md

 ## Utils

-This project contains wide list of different utils that help to solve a lot of common task.
+For this particular boilerplate we’ve prepared a set of utilities for performing common tasks.

 ### Data

-- **ValidationUtils** - util that provides validation of different fields.
-Can be used as instance with predefined rules and messages.
+- **ValidationUtils** - utility for validation of different input fields with predefined rules and messages.
 - **TimeConvertingUtils**
 - **StringUtils**
 - **RoundingHelper**
 - **RandomUtils**
-- **CountryCodeUtils** - utils for country codes processing
+- **CountryCodeUtils** -  country code processing utility
-- **OccurrencesIndexFinder** - util for finding start/end indexes of phrase in text
+- **OccurrencesIndexFinder** - utility for start/end index search of phrases in the text

 ### Storage

-- **FileSystemHelper** - utils for working with files
+- **FileSystemHelper** - utility for File System operation
-- **RealmImporter** - manger that provides importing Realm database from json
+- **RealmImporter** - Import manager for json Realm database
-- **RealmUtils** - base Realm operations wrapper
+- **RealmUtils** - operation wrapper for base Realm

 ### UI

-- **DialogFactory** - provides simple access to base Android workflow dialogs
+- **DialogFactory** - utility for streamlines access to base Android workflow dialogs
 - **FragmentUtils**
 - **ToastUtils**
-- **ViewUtils** - Set of static methods with common view operations and calculations
+- **ViewUtils** - set of static methods with common view operations and calculations

 ### Other

 - **StreamsUtils**
 - **RxUtils**
-- **OptUtils** - provides sets of methods that help to manipulate with Optional
+- **OptUtils** - sets of utilities for manipulations with Optional
 - **NetworkUtils**
 - **LogUtils**
 - **IntentUtils**
 - **HardwareUtils**
 - **BuildInfoUtils**
-- **ApiUtils** - set of methods that wrap main transformations and checking while working with REST API
+- **ApiUtils** - set of methods for main transformations wrap and check while working with REST API
-- **GaidRetriever** - provide access to Google Advertising ID
+- **GaidRetriever** - enables access to Google Advertising ID
-- **PermissionsCheckActivity** - base activity for screens with permission checking
+- **PermissionsCheckActivity** - utility for on-screen base activity with permission checking
 - **PermissionsUtils**

 ## Code Quality

-This project integrates a combination of unit tests, functional test and code analysis tools.
+For this boilerplate we’ve prepared a combination of several code tests:
+- unit tests;
+- functional test;
+- code analysis tools.

 ### Tests